SBP raises Rs636 billion in debt auctions, maintaining stability in yields

 The State Bank of Pakistan's successful auctions saw stable yields, signaling confidence in near-term interest rate outlook

-The State Bank of Pakistan (SBP) successfully concluded two debt auctions on Wednesday, raising a total of Rs636 billion through the sale of Market Treasury Bills (MTBs) and Pakistan Investment Bonds – Floating Rate (PFL).
-The results showed stability in yields across most tenors, reflecting a stable market outlook.
+The State Bank of Pakistan (SBP) on Wednesday raised a total of Rs636 billion through two separate debt auctions.
+These included Market Treasury Bills (MTBs) and Pakistan Investment Bonds (PFL), with the yields for most tenors remaining stable.

 LEAVE A REPLY